 Take on the twists and turns of the remote West Coast Way

 Just about 20 minutes outside of Cape Town centre awaits the almost-irresistible open spaces of the West Coast of South Africa.
-Slam the door on the crowded big city where anxiety keeps building and hop in your car for a themed road trip to a place that now needs your tourism more than ever.
+Slam the door on the crowded big city and start planning your adventure to places that will need your tourism more than ever after #21daysLockdown.
 Start with high expectations and end with even higher rewards as you explore the diverse landscapes that define this region.

 Self-drive six distinctively themed routes packed with wonder on the West Coast Way

 Dive deep into the West Coast